CosmWasm/cosmwasm/docs/GAS.md

 supported.
 This is the case for the C API as well as [JSON numbers](https://www.json.org/) as long as both sides support integers in their JSON implementation.
-Go and Rust do that while many other implementations don't support integers numbers and convert to them to IEEE-754 doubles, which has a safe integer range up about 53 bit (e.g. JavaScript and jq).
+Go and Rust do that while many other implementations don't support integers, and convert them to IEEE-754 doubles, which has a safe integer range up to about 53 bit (e.g. JavaScript and jq).

 <sup>1</sup> Python3: `(2**64-1)/1000 / 10**12`